thuyuyen06112003/tester-portfolio/README.md

 ## ⭐ Notes

-This portfolio is created for **learning and demonstration purposes**.
+This portfolio is created for learning and demonstration purposes.
 I am continuously improving my testing skills and welcome feedback.

 ---

 ## 🙌 Thank You

 Thank you for reviewing my portfolio!